mayank1513/tag-input/README.md

         <br />
         <h1>Do not allow custom tags</h1>
         <tag-input
-          :options="options"
-          :allowCustom="false"
+          :autocomplete-items="autocompleteItems"
+          validator="onlyAutocompleteItems"
           tagBgColor="blue"
           tagTextColor="lightblue"
           :customDelimiter="customDelimiter"
           v-model="tags"
         />
         <br />
-        Try entering tag that is not in options and hit <code>enter</code>
+        Try entering tag that is not in autocompleteItems and hit
+        <code>enter</code>
         <br />
         <span
           >Use <code>enter</code> key or <code>tab</code> key or any of the